stevenaeola/gitpitch/prog/WP_assignment_1819/PITCHME.md

 ## Dates and weightings

-- This assignment contributes 25% to the overall mark for the module, and 50% o f the coursework mark for the module
+- This assignment contributes 25% to the overall mark for the module, and 50% of the coursework mark for the module
 - It should be submitted through duo by 14.00 on Wednesday 12th December 2018.
 Marks should be returned to you by 18th January 2019

 ---